 Con #13 – 🤑 Cash Is King

 If you are not used to having cash in your wallet, you will need to get used to carrying some.
 Cash is still a super common thing.
-Some establishments don’t accept card payments at all.
+Even with Covid-19, some establishments still don’t accept card payments at all.

 Con #14 – 😲 Direct Customer Service